helenmurugan/Future-Fuels/README.md

 * ### The Landing Page Image
     * The landing page includes a photograph with text overlay to allow the user to see a statement of purpose.
-    * Users will immediately understand where they have come and what Future Fuels provides.
+    * Users will immediately understand where they have come and what Future Fuels can provide.

 ![landing image](documentation/landing-image.jpg)

 * ### Why Future Fuels Section
     * This section briefly describes a problem that businesses will face in the near future.
-    * It lays out in simple terms how Future Fuels can provide a solution to this problem.
+    * It lays out in simple terms how Future Fuels can provide a solution to this problem which could benefit the user.

  * ### Fuel Requirements Section
     * This section uses a flexbox, icons and headings to provide a simple infographic which demonstrates the important factors when considering new fuels.
-    * This is followed by a paragraph which explains what Future Fuels can provide to the user.
+    * This is followed by a paragraph with important points styled in bold to highlight the benefits of using Future Fuels services.

 * ### Testimonials
     * This section shows two styled testimonials which give the user confidence in the brand.

 * ### Footer
-    * This section provides links to Future Fuels social media pages to allow the user to stay connected.
+    * This section provides links to Future Fuels social media pages to allow the user to stay connected with and find out more information about the brand.
     * The links will open to a new tab to allow easy navigation for the user.
     * The footer is identical across all five pages.